 When it comes to giving consent to medical treatments, people often confuse express and implied consent.
 This distinction is important, as a lack of informed consent can be used as grounds for a statutory cause of action in New York.
-Filing a medical malpractice action based on a lack of informed consent could result in financial compensation for your related losses as an injured patient.
+Filing a medical malpractice action based on a lack of informed consent could result in financial compensation with the help of a Buffalo medical malpractice lawyer for your related losses as an injured patient.

 Expressed Consent vs. Implied Consent